ioBroker/ioBroker.vis/README.md

 for that.

 ## Filters
-To visualise on the one view thw whole number of widgets you can use filters to reduce the amount of widgets simultaneously shown on the view.
+To visualise on the one view the whole number of widgets, you can use filters to reduce the count of widgets simultaneously shown on the view.

 Every widget has a field `filter`.
 If you set it to some value, e.g. `light`, so you can use other widget `(bars - filters, filter - dropdown)` to control which filter is actually active.